-As of February 20, 2009, the total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is not material.
-The Company did not recognize any interest (net of federal benefit) and penalties during the twelve weeks ended February 20, 2009.
-Accrued interest and penalties were not material as of February 20, 2009.
+FASB Interpretation 48, "Accounting for Uncertainty in Income Taxes" ("FIN 48") prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+FIN 48 also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+As of May 15, 2009, the total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is not material.
+The Company did not recognize any interest (net of federal benefit) during the twelve and twenty-four weeks ended May 15, 2009.
+Accrued interest and penalties were not material as of May 15, 2009.
 The number of years with open tax audits varies depending on the tax jurisdiction.
 The Company does not anticipate that any potential tax adjustments will have a significant impact on its financial position or results of operations.